apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

 The raw field accessors like `raw.interruptEnable` are bounds-checked at runtime.
-If you attempt to write a value that's too large for the field (for example, writing 2 to a 1-bit field), Swift will trap with a runtime error.
+If you attempt to write a value that's too large for the field (for example, writing 2 to a 1-bit field), Swift traps with a runtime error.
 This prevents accidentally modifying other bits in the register and helps catch potential bugs early.

 For advanced users who need to perform C-style bit manipulation (though this is generally not recommended), Swift MMIO provides access to the bit masks and offsets as properties available on the generated field type, `INTERRUPT_ENABLE` in this example: